GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 ```

 ## Support
 Please report technical issues and suspected bugs on our [support page](https://support.gluu.org/).
-You can use the same credentials you created to register for your oxd license to sign in on Gluu support.
+You can use the same credentials you created to register your oxd license to sign in on Gluu support.